syifan/webcv/README.md

 The CSS and Font Awesome icons ship with the package, so importing `renderCv` automatically applies the correct styles.

 Want to see this running without any bundler?
-Check `example/vanilla/` for a plain HTML + YAML demo that pulls EasyCV from the installed package and runs with `npm run dev`.
+Check `example/vanilla/` for a plain HTML + YAML demo.
+In this repo it pulls EasyCV from the local workspace, so run `npm run build` at the root first, then `npm install` and `npm run dev` inside the example.

 ### Method 3: Fork this repository